-I write novels about marriage.
-About how characters navigate between separateness and togetherness.
+I write novels about relationships, about how characters navigate between separateness and togetherness.
 About how they balance the need for both time to themselves and time together.
 About what compromise does to a person’s sense of self.

 My early stories, essays, and reviews appeared in Hunger Mountain, Brevity, Gargoyle, Contrary Magazine, Clapboard House, Storyglossia, and Numéro Cinq.
 For a number of years, which I think of as my crazy years, I served as the Review Editor for Contrary Magazine AND the Writing Life Editor for Hunger Mountain AND I was in graduate school AND in a writing group.

 In 2012 I graduated from Vermont College of Fine Arts with an MFA in Creative Writing.
-Later that year, I was awarded a residency at Ragdale.
-Being able to write in a sacred place was amazing, and I often think of my time there in the Playroom and throwing pages down the stairs… In 2013, because Pam Houston and Karen Nelson needed a third body, I became a founding board member of the literary nonprofit Writing by Writers.
+Later that year, I was awarded a residency at Ragdale, where I stayed in the Playroom and threw pages from the tower down the stairs… In 2013, because Pam Houston and Karen Nelson needed a third body, I became a founding board member of the literary nonprofit Writing by Writers.
 The workshops are set in gorgeous places with excellent faculty, and you will find me there selling faculty books.

 I grew up in the sixties in the heart of Atlanta, went to college in North Carolina, spent a year teaching English in France, practiced law, and had kids.
 But through all of this, and especially when the kids were little, I was a reader.
-So when I had a little free time in the late 90’s, I thought, books are cool and writers are cool.
+So when I had some free time in the late 90’s, I thought, books are cool and writers are cool.
 Maybe I can do what they do.